purepage/fetch-engines/README.md

 ## Configuration

-Engines accept an optional configuration object in their constructor to customize behavior.
+Engines accept an optional configuration object in their constructor to customise behavior.

 ### FetchEngine